eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 an attestation in their Wallet Unit.
 Figure 11 shows that a Relying Party uses a Relying Party Instance to interact with the Wallet Unit of the User.
-The relationship between the Relying Party and their Relying Party Instance is equivalent to the relationship between the User and their Wallet Unit.
+The relationship between the Relying Party and their Relying Party Instance is similar to the relationship between the User and their Wallet Unit.

 When processing the request, the following trust relationships are established: